drgndk/drgn.dk/README.md

 **[drgn.dk](https://drgn.dk)** is a simple, yet powerful website.

-The Website should act as an hub for future projects, as well as a place to showcase my work.
+This Website should act as an hub for future projects, as well as a place to showcase my work.

 Some files are not included in this repository, because they might contain sensitive information. <br>
 This includes all my `app/modules`, as long they are in WIP state. <br>